2003 Atlantic hurricane season: Tropical Depression Fourteen

 A strong tropical wave moved off the coast of Africa on September 6, and almost immediately it became associated with a broad surface circulation.
-With favorable upper-level winds the system quickly became better organized, and on September 8, it possessed enough organization to be classified as Tropical Depression Fourteen while located about 290 mi southeast of the southernmost Cape Verde islands.
-Initially the depression failed to maintain an inner core of deep convection, and despite its occurrence with nearby dry air, the depression was forecast to intensify to hurricane status due to anticipated favorable conditions.

-In the hours subsequent to formation, the convection near the center decreased as the banding features dissipated.
-Dry air greatly increased over the depression, and by September 9 the system was not forecast to intensify past minimal tropical storm status.
-Later that day an upper-level low tracked southward to the west of the depression, which increased wind shear and caused a steady north-northwest motion for the depression.
+Favorable upper-level winds allowed the system to quickly organize into Tropical Depression Fourteen while located about 290 mi southeast of the southernmost Cape Verde islands on September 8.
+Despite nearby dry air, the depression was forecast to intensify to hurricane status due to anticipated favorable conditions.
+However, convection soon decreased and the banding features dissipated.
+On September 9, the system was not forecast to intensify past minimal tropical storm status, but instead peaked with winds of 35 mph (55 km/h) and a minimum pressure of 1007 mbar.
+Later that day, an upper-level low to the west of the system increased wind shear and caused a steady north-northwest motion for the depression.
 The circulation became elongated and separated from the convection as it passed just west of the Cape Verde Islands, where it brought heavy rainfall, and on September 10 the depression dissipated.

 Hurricane Juan

 A large tropical wave moved off the coast of Africa on September 14, and due to unfavorable wind shear it initially remained disorganized.
 An area of convection increased in association with an upper-level low, and it developed into Tropical Depression Fifteen on September 24 to the southeast of Bermuda.
 It steadily organized as it tracked northward, intensifying into Tropical Storm Juan on September 25 and attaining hurricane status on September 26.
-With warm waters and light wind shear, Juan reached peak winds of 105 mph on September 27 about 635 mi south of Halifax, Nova Scotia.
+With warm waters and light wind shear, Juan reached peak winds of 105 mph (165 km/h) and a minimum pressure of 969 mbar on September 27 about 635 mi south of Halifax, Nova Scotia.
 It accelerated northward, weakening only slightly before moving ashore near Halifax on September 29 with winds of 100 mph.
-It quickly weakened while crossing the southern Canadian Maritimes before being absorbed by a large extratropical cyclone over the Gulf of Saint Lawrence.
+It quickly weakened while crossing the southern Canadian Maritimes before being absorbed by a large extratropical cyclone over the Gulf of St. Lawrence.

-The eyewall of Hurricane Juan was the first to directly cross over Halifax since a hurricane in August of 1893; the cyclone became one of the most damaging tropical cyclones in modern history for the city.
+The eyewall of Juan was the first to directly cross over Halifax since the 1893 San Roque hurricane; the cyclone became one of the most devastating cyclones in modern history for the city, with the local government estimating that approximately 31% of homes suffered damage to some extent.
 The hurricane produced a record storm surge of 4.9 ft, which resulted in extensive flooding of the Halifax and Dartmouth waterfront properties.
-Strong winds caused widespread occurrences of falling trees, downed power lines, and damaged houses, and the hurricane was responsible for four direct deaths and four indirect deaths.
-More than 800,000 people were left without power.
-Nearly all wind-related damage occurred to the east of the storm track, and damage amounted to about $200 million (2003 CAD; $150 million 2003 USD).
+Strong winds caused widespread occurrences of downed power lines and damaged houses.
+Strong winds downed thousands of trees.
+High winds also impacted areas around Gulf of St. Lawrence, causing some damage on Prince Edward Island.
+Between 800,000 and 900,000 people were left without power in Nova Scotia and Prince Edward Island.
+Overall, Juan was responsible for four direct deaths and four indirect deaths and approximately $200 million (2003 CAD; $150 million 2003 USD) in damage.